 I’m Caroline and since July 2019, I have been a Digital Marketing Apprentice for 360 Apprenticeships.
 But before I jump right in a tell you about my journey, I want to tell you why I became an apprentice.

 In 2013 I attended Nottingham Trent University to complete a Graphic Design Degree.
 Unfortunately, I didn’t receive the grades I hoped for or find a job within my chosen career.
-After graduating I moved back to my home city of Manchester and had a number of jobs within retail and catering.
-Even though I did gain skills and confidence, the roles were not for me and felt as if I wasn’t going anywhere.
+After graduating, I moved back home to Manchester and had a number of jobs within retail and catering.
+Even though I did gain skills and confidence, the roles were not for me.
+I felt as if I wasn’t going anywhere and couldn’t progress.
 After thinking about it for several months I decided to apply for apprenticeships in Digital Marketing.
-I looked over several online job boards and recruitment agencies, and then started to apply.
-Now 6 months into my Digital Marketing Apprenticeship, I want to tell you about why I chose Digital Marketing, what I have learnt and why it was the right decision for me.
+I looked over several online job boards, signed up with recruitment agencies; and then started to apply.
+Now I’ve completed my Digital Marketing Apprenticeship, I want to tell my experience and why it was right for me.

 Why I chose a Digital Marketing Apprenticeship